CLI

 Next.js 15, Tailwind CSS v4 and Motion for react powered templates

-70+ templates and component blocks combined
+100+ templates and blocks combined

 Ready to copy paste component blocks, save days of development time